skylarryan212-maker/llm-client-1/TESTING_GUIDE.md

 1. Verify `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` are correct
 2. Check that your Supabase project allows public access to `conversations` and `messages` tables (or set up proper RLS)
-3. Check for errors in Network tab → `/api/chat` response
+3. Check for errors in Network tab â†’ `/api/chat` response

 ### TypeScript errors in IDE?